Updated 11/17

 “People who have their power cut off are going to be among the most disadvantaged,” he said.
 “It’s kicking them when they are down.”

-“Opponents of the law see it as self-evident that the element of human tragedy is a sign the law is defective.
+He worried about the health ramifications of the policy and the impact it would have on immigrants’ ability to care for their children, many of whom are U.S. citizens.“Opponents of the law see it as self-evident that the element of human tragedy is a sign the law is defective.
 They need to remember the law’s supporters see it differently,” Stetson said.
 “It’s designed to make life more difficult.
 By destroying households and families, it’s doing that.”

 The highly controversial (and equally religious) main sponsor of HB 56, Senator Scott Beason, lost his committee position earlier today according to a press release put out this morning by Senate President Pro Tempore Del Marsh-R. Beason was given the opportunity to resign his post and he refused to do so resulting in the Senate Committee on Assignments ousting him from his powerful position.